lnahrf/steel_rods/clubngmdw000h08l322w3b312.md

 ![](https://c.tenor.com/5vo_w_jDfwgAAAAC/tenor.gif align="center")

-an Nvidia A100 is massively more powerful (and built specifically for AI purposes) than an Nvidia GTX 1060.
+Nvidia A100 is massively more powerful (and built specifically for AI purposes) than an Nvidia GTX 1060.
 Therefore let's assume, that generating 1 image using an Nvidia A100 at a high load will take me 5 seconds (if anyone reading this has accurate data about the A100 and its performance, please share).

 Using the formula E = P \* T, an Nvidia A100 GPU power consumption on a high load for 5 seconds is around 0.5 watt-hours.